 Rupee closes lower against US dollar

-The rupee also came under pressure after government data showed that India’s trade deficit widened to $12 billion in February from $8.90 billion last year same month.
-Merchandise exports for February were $25.8 billion, while imports were $37.8 billion, Reuters reported.

-The 10-year bond yield fell after BTV reported that the government started talks with the Reserve Bank of India on new framework for foreign investment cap in government bonds.

-Yields on 10-year government bonds fell at 7.638% compared to Wednesday’s close of 7.685%.
+The 10-year bond yield closed at 7.671% compared to its previous close of 7.657%.
 Bond yields and prices move in opposite directions.

 Latest News »